Presented by Marurun & Racketboy

 - Japanese controllers use a smaller connector than US TurboGrafx-16 TurboPad controllers.
 The US Turbo Duo and later TurboPads use the Japanese-style connector.
 This means that earlier controller peripherals were not compatible with the later Turbo Duo or Japanese units without a converter.
 TTI tried to remedy this by selling TurboTaps (see Accessories, above) that were modified to connect to the Turbo Duo with the smaller connector but featured 5 old-style ports so you could use old-style controllers.
 The inverse was available from a few tinkering fans and later from Turbo Zone Direct, the company that took over sales of the remaining inventory from TTI when it finally folded.

-- Emulation Status: Since the last update, the emulation scene is much improved.
+Since our last update, the emulation scene is much improved.
 While most emulators do have some very minor issues, mostly finicky issues with sound or rare controller input delays, they largely look and sound great.

 - Most Accurate Emulation: Mednafen is the clear winner.
 Mednafen is a multi-system emulator designed for Windows, Linux, Mac, and a few others.
 Source code is also available for enterprising types.
 It is able to tackle almost any PC Engine game thrown at it like a champ.
 What keeps Mednafen from being perfect?
 No GUI.
 There are a couple 3rd party GUI game loaders, but you still have to make most of your configuration changes using hotkeys or in the config file.
 If you don’t mind the command line, you won’t have a more compatible experience shy of real hardware.